VincentPT/xscript/README.md

 constant string of wchar(2) | std::wstring

 (1): the string inside double quote.
 Example "this is a string".
 (2): the string inside double quote, right after character 'L'.
-Example "this is a string".
+Example L"this is a wstring".
 both types are just supported in read-only functions only.
 In case you want to modified a string, you must use 'String' type by import the RawString library in ffscriptLibrary.lib.
 (Fore more details check the [tutorials](tutorials/))

 ## Functions.